Skip to main content

 4. In the dialog that appears, make sure to add the Helium product to your app’s main target: Spm Target Pn

 The HeliumRevenueCat target includes purchases-ios-spm as a dependency, not purchases-ios and you may encounter build issues if are using purchases-ios with SPM.
+(We recommend just switching to purchases-ios-spm).

 1. Select Add Package in the dialog and Helium should now be ready for import.